2018 Seed Grants

 - Coleman Sherry (Undergraduate Student; Department of History)

-- With a focus on its undergraduate members, this reading group will focus on plants and their role in current and historical societal concerns.
+- With a focus on its undergraduate members, this reading group concentrated on plants and their role in current and historical societal concerns.

-- While the weekly meeting will discuss student-selected texts, there will be additional speaker sessions and field trips to add further context and learning opportunities.
+- While the weekly meeting discussed student-selected texts, there were also additional speaker sessions and field trips to add further context and learning opportunities.

-- This interdisciplinary exchange will help further students understand the role of science in societies past and present.
+- This interdisciplinary exchange helped further students understand the role of science in societies past and present.